 CEO and Founder of EPI, Inc.

-Jack Kane founded EPI, Inc. in 1994, for the purpose of engaging in the development of high performance vehicle propulsion systems.
+Jack Kane founded EPI, Inc. in 1994, for the purpose of developing and producing high-performance vehicle propulsion systems.
 He is also the CEO and chief engineer of the company.

 Jack was a dean's list student in the Electrical Engineering program at the US Air Force Academy.
 Later, he earned Bachelor of Mechanical Engineering (cum laude) and Master of Science degrees (summa cum laude) from civilian universities.